gfelber-tgm/DemonSeed/README.md

 **fuse bits**

 Fuse bits are used to activate certain "Abilities" of a Micro-controller.
-For example they are needed to mark the DemonSeed to use a boot-loader.
+For example, they are needed to mark the DemonSeed to use a boot-loader.
 For the DemonSeed we use 3 fuses:

 + lfuse (low fuse)